Best used cars under £10,000

 We show you some of the best used cars for £10,000 or less

 Choosing a nearly-new model can be a great way of getting a higher specification than your budget would allow if you went for a brand-new car.
-You may also get the balance of the car’s original warranty and the reassurance of knowing that your car is almost as up-to-date as it possibly can be.
+You might also get the balance of the car’s original warranty and the reassurance of knowing that your car is almost as up-to-date as it possibly can be.

 Cars are constantly being updated and you’ll often find dealers selling older stock at discounted prices to make space for the very latest model.
 If you don’t mind missing out on a few new features or some subtly different styling, a £10,000 budget can often secure a real bargain.